 Our world-leading research programme is defined through its unique collaboration abilities and building R&D excellence in one of Ireland’s largest industries.
 SSPC has a broad research capability that encompasses scientific expertise in small and large molecule drug substance and drug product manufacturing with a particular emphasis on process optimisation, data analytics and ATMPs.

-Since its inception, SSPC has successfully collaborated with over 46 industry partners, composed of indigenous and foreign operations, whose size range from small to multi-national.
+Since its inception, SSPC has successfully collaborated with over 50 industry partners, composed of indigenous and foreign operations, whose size range from small to multi-national.
 Collectively, this demonstrates a strong track-record in delivering applied research that enables industry to solve challenges leading to the development of better medicine.
-SSPC are developing innovative technologies to address key challenges facing the pharmaceutical and biopharmaceutical industry.
+SSPC has supported 54 industry projects since 2019.

 International Research Funding won